 If we now look at dissident circles, those who criticise American imperialism and even Zionism, we see another problem, which is methodological in nature.
 The work of geopolitical analysts often lacks historical depth, because they base their work on statistics and the study of energy resources, believing this to be the be all and end all of geopolitics.
 The religious, ideological and messianic dimension is totally ignored.
 This is why I wrote the book, in order to provide a new and different way to interpret modern history, an interpretation which appears to me to be more effective than geopolitics as it currently stands.

-(1) Youssef Hindi is a write and historian, specialising in the study of messianic eschatology.
+(1) Youssef Hindi is an historian, specialising in the study of messianic eschatology.
 Born in Morocco, he emigrated to France at a very young age, which led him to develop his thinking on the necessary reconciliation between northern and southern Mediterranean countries.
 Since time immemorial, the destinies of these two worlds have been inextricably linked.

 (2) Henry Laurens, historian, states that : “The Yishuv (Jewish community) was established as an absolute refusal to collaborate economically and socially with the Arab population.
 Jewish exclusionism, necessary for the construction of a Jewish homeland, meant that any interaction with the Arab sector was considered as being a failure which needed to be addressed.
 The historical ambiguity of Zionism as a nationalist and secular definition of this community, hitherto defined by religious criteria, transformed the Yishuv into a hybrid: a public group having the right to call itself a “people” but whose membership criteria are defined by religious affiliation”